dtheetla/vim_config/README.md

 basic .vimrc config for development

-Basic packages for web developmen using Rails, javascript and Typescript.
+Basic packages for web development using Rails, javascript and Typescript.

 copy vimrc.txt to ~/.vimrc